-The County anticipates it will earn \$470,037 in CDBG Program Income, which must be disbursed before any new entitlement funds are used.
+The County anticipates it will earn \$557,923.00 in CDBG Program Income, which must be disbursed before any new entitlement funds are used.
 Up to twenty percent (20%) of the program income received may be, as allowed under the regulations, deposited into DHCD's account(s) for administrative related costs.

-The County anticipates program income will be generated from the following sources in FY 2023:
+The County anticipates program income will be generated from the following sources in FY 2024:

-- Housing Rehabilitation Assistance Program (HRAP): The County anticipates \$358,660 in program income will be generated from the Housing Rehabilitation Program. - Multi-family and Commercial Loans: The County anticipate receiving \$22,276 in program income will be generated from CDBG commercial loans.
-The program income will be used for CDBG training, staff development, and other program enhancements. - Lead Identification Field Testing (LIFT): The County anticipates \$89,101 in program income will be generated from any CDBG commercial loans and will be used for eligible affordable housing, economic development, public facilities and infrastructure, planning and administration and public services activities.
+- Housing Rehabilitation Assistance Program (HRAP): The County anticipates \$442,796.00 in program income will be generated from the Housing Rehabilitation Program. - Multi-family, Commercial Loans and Lead Identification Field Testing (LIFT): The County anticipate receiving \$115,127.00 in program income from the three sources indicated.
+The county has designated 20% in the amount of \$23,025.00 of this program income to be used for CDBG training, staff development, and other program expenses.
+The remaining (80%) in the amount of \$92,102.00 will be used for eligible affordable housing, economic development, public facilities and infrastructure, planning and administration and public services activities.

-1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed \$470,037 2.
+The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed \$557,923.00 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 N/A 3.
 The amount of surplus funds from urban renewal settlements.
 N/A 4.
 The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan.
 N/A 5.
-The amount of income from float-funded activities N/A Total Program Income \$470,037 Other CDBG Requirements 1.
+The amount of income from float-funded activities N/A Total Program Income \$557,923.00 ( Other CDBG Requirements 1.
 The amount of urgent need activities N/A